 Global Prison Trends 2018 9.00–9.50 am, Conference Room M6

 Organised with the Thailand Institute of Justice, this event will launch the annual publication Global Prison Trends 2018, which describes key global trends in the use and practice of imprisonment.
 Its Special Focus section is dedicated to ‘The rehabilitation and reintegration of offenders in the era of sustainable development’.
-Download the flyer for the event here.
+Download the flyer.

 Wednesday 16 May

 Life imprisonment: setting international standards, 1.10–2.00 pm, Conference Room MOE100